 Inducted in 1996

-Stephanie L. Kwolek is now retired and working part time as a consultant at E.I.
-DuPont de Nemours & Co., Inc. In 1965, she developed the technology that became the foundation of the Kevlar fiber while working in the Textile Fibers Pioneering Research Laboratory at DuPont's Experimental Station.
-Kevlar is five times stronger than steel yet 43% lower in density than fiberglass.
-It is resistant to wear, corrosion, fatigue and flame and is nonconductive.
+Stephanie’s research led to the discovery of Kevlar, a fiber five times stronger than steel, yet 43% lower in density than fiberglass.
+Kevlar is resistant to wear, corrosion, fatigue, and flame and is nonconductive.
 Kevlar in bulletproof vests has saved the lives of thousands of police officers.
-It has replaced asbestos in friction products such as brakes and is used in fire blocking protective clothing, ropes and cables for use on offshore oil drilling platforms and in aircraft and space vehicle construction.
+Kevlar has also replaced asbestos in friction products like brakes and is used in fire-blocking protective clothing, ropes, and cables for use on offshore, oil-drilling platforms and in aircraft and space vehicle construction.

-Her honors and awards include the Howard N. Potts Medal from the Franklin Institute of Philadelphia for the discovery of liquid crystalline solutions of synthetic polyamides and resulting fibers, the Chemical Pioneer Award from the American Institute of Chemists, the Creative Invention Award form the American Chemical Society, the DuPont Honoree at the Bicentennial Celebration of the United States Patent and Copyright Laws.
+Stephanie has been celebrated with honors and awards including the Howard N. Potts Medal from the Franklin Institute of Philadelphia for the discovery of liquid crystalline solutions of synthetic polyamides and resulting fibers; the Chemical Pioneer Award from the American Institute of Chemists; the Creative Invention Award from the American Chemical Society; and the DuPont Honoree at the Bicentennial Celebration of the United States Patent and Copyright Laws.

 The Society for the Advancement of Material and Process Engineering awarded her the George Lubin Memorial Award for meritorious achievement in the advancement of material and process engineering, and the Patent and Trademark office awarded her the American Innovator Award.
 Stephanie was also inducted into the Dayton, Ohio Engineering and Science Hall of Fame, the University of Akron's Polymer Processing Hall of Fame, and the National Inventors Hall of Fame.